rachartier/tiny-code-action.nvim/README.md

 			-- If you want to override the delta command override_cmd = nil,

-			-- If you want to use git config or not use_git_config = false,
+			-- If you want to use git config or not, if you set config_path, it needs to be false use_git_config = false,

 			-- If you have a custom config path